will-english/couchr/docs/journals/edward.md

+### 9/16
+- Today I did pair programming with Sheldon to load each user's movie reviews
+- Sheldon primarily coded and I provided support with navigating the backend API responses
+- I also did pair programming with Christie to add a checkbox to our Create New List modal to set the list to Public/Private
+### 9/15
+- Today I worked with Will and reviewed our backend unit tests that use pytest
+- We had issues that we weren't exactly able to solve, but we found other ways of testing our features.
+For example, our tests could not query object instances directly from the test file.
+We had to query them from our views instead.
+### 9/14
+- We had a bug with the add-movie-to-list button (again) due to an issue with how the props were being sent to different components.
+I changed the functionality to automatically add movies to new lists.
+- I realized my unit test wasn't actually working with the user-auth credentials, so Zach helped me through some of that
+- However, we never actually figured out the issue.
+So my unit test only works without the auth decorator in the backend views.
+Therefore, the unit test only tests that the views work and a List can be created.
+- Then I worked on putting together the component that renders the Movie Reviews.
+I was able to fetch the right information and display it, but we still need to finalize the styling and layout.
+### 9/13
+- I got the create review form modal to be fully functional today
+- I learned that it's not "correct" to change a component's state based on the props passed into the modal, so instead I just passed the props into the API call, and I didn't define a state for those attributes
+- We also ran into some GIT issues that we're still trying to solve, for some reason some functions/features have stopped working after we merge with main
 ### 9/12
 - Zach helped me work through unit tests for the backend, we also consulted with Alissha and Dalonte
 - After importing the correct libraries and using the correct built-in functions, we were able to successfully pass user auth-credentials through a new user, and then test whether or not that user can create a list using our backend View functions